It may not have come down to the final lap of the final race like 2021, but 2022's Formula One season still threw up plenty of drama.

 Qualifying record v teammate: 7-15

 Although Sainz took the first win and first pole position of his career in 2022, he ultimately fell short of expectations following his strong performance in his first year at Ferrari in 2021.
 Mistakes in Australia and Imola early in the year were costly not just for his results but also for his position within the team as Ferrari quickly mobilised around Leclerc.
-Sainz had to adapt his driving style to F1's new breed of car, but the dropped points early on meant it was always going to be difficult to turn the tide against his teammate from the point onwards.
+Sainz had to adapt his driving style to F1's new breed of car, but the dropped points early on meant it was always going to be difficult to turn the tide against his teammate.

 12. Kevin Magnussen